RedAngel121/NytePack/README.md

   - [ ] TFMG is missing raw blocks and also missing nuggets

 # Ongoing Changes:
+- Progression balances making things more even across the board
 - Manage Recipes and Items to make sure nothing breaks progression
 - Sophisticated DefaultConfigs add new items to blacklist
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min